-While we wish that was a possibility, the reality is that finances are something that has to be done in “baby steps”.
+While we wish that was a possibility, the reality is that finances are something that has to be done in “baby steps.”
+It starts by paying your credit card bill on time to further financial planning.
+With a few credit card tips, you can quickly get that done.

 Remember how your child learned to walk?
 Those small stumbling first steps didn’t seem like they would ever add up to that full-blown running that takes your growing child across the playground or up a flight of stairs, but they did.